lminh209/Dynamical_Irreducibility_Algorithm/README.md

 ## Acknowledgement

-I want to thank my mentor in this project, Professor Tori Day, for giving me the opportunity to be involved in this project.
+I want to thank my mentor, Professor Tori Day, for giving me the opportunity to be involved in this project.
 I learned a lot from your knowledgeableness, enthusiasm and patience.

 ## Reference